-Below, we will introduce the computational problems of motion detection by looking first at gradient models.
-We will look at one Bayesian model that can account for a large number of human perceptual results on motion integration.
+Below, we will introduce the computational solutions to motion detection by looking first at gradient models.
+In the following lecture we will look at a Bayesian model that can account for a large number of human perceptual results on motion integration.
 We will also see how gradient models are related to biologically plausible receptive field properties and mechanisms.